 Most of the changes are actually invisible to the naked eye for they are all under the skin.
 And a lot of those changes have to do with shaving weight.
 To start with, the ZX-10RR gets no pillion seat, which means no extra seat or foot rests.
 Believe it or not, Kawasaki managed to save a full kilo by eliminating those!
 The gorgeous seven-spoke Marchesini rims in the distinctive jet black finish with green rim tape are also lightweight.
 The consequence?
 Reduced inertial moment and gyroscopic effect.
 All of this translates into improved dynamic abilities, be it getting off the line quickly, rapid changes of direction or getting the bike to stop on a dime.

 The real pudding though is inside the engine with the dark treatment and the engraved ‘RR’ moniker on the engine cover.
 The cylinder head has been modified to accept high-lift cams, an accessorial fitment with the ‘Race Kit’.
-The tappets get DLC (diamond-like carbon) coating which helps in cutting down friction while the crankcase has been reinforced to deal with race-tune setup.
+The tappets get DLC (diamond-like carbon) coating to cut down friction while the crankcase has been reinforced to deal with race-tune setup.

-The ZX-10R’s regular Kawasaki Quick Shifter (KQS) has been replaced in the RR with an updated version that allows shifting, both up and down the ’box.
+The ZX-10R’s regular Kawasaki Quick Shifter (KQS) has been updated to allow shifting, both up and down the ’box.
 The KQS ties in neatly with the traction control, electronic engine brake control, launch control, intelligent anti-lock brakes and KCMF (Kawasaki Corner Management Function), more to provide a boost in the bike’s performance than act as a safety net.

-As a result of these alterations to the regular bike, the ZX-10RR becomes a track weapon like no other.
+As a result, the ZX-10RR becomes a track weapon like no other.
 If you don’t believe us, digest this.
 The bike has won three of the past four WSBK titles – Tom Sykes winning in 2013 and narrowly missing out in 2014 with Jonathan Rea adding two further victories in 2015 and 2016.

 Kawasaki Ninja H2